YottaDB/YDBDoc/MessageRecovery/errors.rst

 EORNOTFND, xxxx End of record not found

-MUPIP Error: This indicates that LOAD encountered a database reference record containing an open parenthesis without a close parenthesis. xxxx is the record.
+MUPIP Error: This indicates that LOAD encountered a database reference record containing an open parenthesis without a closiing parenthesis. xxxx is the record.

 Action: Refer to the topic `MUPIP LOAD Errors in the About This Manual section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-load-errors>`_.